 French and German commitments to NATO are a safeguard against a precipitous departure, but leaders fearing a backlash ahead of spring regional elections might become unwilling to pay a political price for increasing troop levels or extending deployments.
 If domestic politics forces the Dutch to depart, politicians elsewhere might cite a precedent for “listening to the voters.”
 French and German leaders have over the past two years taken steps to preempt an upsurge of opposition but their vulnerability may be higher now :

 • To strengthen support, President Sarkozy called on the National Assembly-whose approval is not required for ISAF-to affirm the French mission after the combat deaths of 10 soldiers in August 2008.
 The government won the vote handily, defusing a potential crisis and giving Sarkozy cover to deploy approximately 3,000 additional troops.
-Sarkozy, however, may now be more vulnerable to an upsurge in casualties because his party faces key regional elections this March and the already low support for ISAF has fallen by one-third since March 2009, according to INR polling in the fall of 2009.
+Sarkozy, however, may now be more vulnerable to an upsurge in casualties because his party faces key regional elections this March and the already low support for ISAF has fallen by one-third since March 2009, according to INR polling in the fall of 2009.• Political fallout from the German-ordered Kunduz airstrike in September 2009 which killed dozens of Afghan civilians, demonstrated the potential pressure on the German Government when Afghanistan issues come up on the public radar.

 Concern about the potential effects of Afghanistan issues on the state-level election in North Rhine-Westphalia in May 2010 could make Chancellor Merkel-who has shown an unwillingness to expend political capital on Afghanistan-more hesitant about increasing or even sustaining Germany’s ISAF contributions.